loftwah/loftwah/README.md

 I love everything technology-related and am always open to asynchronous communication.
 My preferred work hours are in the afternoon and evening, and I may need to pause my music during voice calls.
 I have contributed to various open source projects, including Appwrite, EddieHub, LinkFree, NASA, Nocodb, Streamlabs, and WordPress.
 My preferred programming language is Rust (aside from Bash).

 With a diverse background, including experiences in the defence force, defence industry, mining, oil and gas, ISPs, and SaaS, I hope to bring valuable experience to the education industry.
-My DMs are always open, and I look forward to working with everyone here.

 I can be described as somebody who is confident, friendly, informal and optimistic. 😎